PERSPECTIVE LIVING MAGAZINE

 The village of Trebiano in Italy is home to two historic houses or suites where visitors can stay.
 The Boutique B&B called HomCom that includes them, is located in the province of La Spezia.
 High up in the Italian region of Cinque Terre and on the Italian Riviera.
 So far, it all sounds very normal: a must-see location for every curious traveller.
-But, in his career as local entrepreneur, professional sommelier and chef, founder Luca Palmero had experienced the impacts of over-tourism on local communities.
+But, as local entrepreneur, professional sommelier and chef, founder Luca Palmero saw the impact of over-tourism on local communities.
 He felt it was time for a change.
+Time for transformational travel.

 New Travel